Gateway to Medicine MBChB

 |Graduate Entry||A minimum of an upper second class Honours degree in a non-science subject is required to allow consideration.
 This should be the first degree obtained.
 Previous academic attainment will also be taken into account.

 All offers to current PhD students will be conditional on the formal submission and written confirmation of the acceptance of their PhD dissertation.

-All applicants for the Gateway to Medicine (A104) course must sit the UKCAT test in their year of application unless certified exempt because there is no testing centre in your country.
+All applicants for the Gateway to Medicine (A104) course need to sit the UCAT test in their year of application unless certified exempt because there is no testing centre in your country.
 There is no minimum cut-off score.
-More information about the UKCAT test and how and when to register for it can be found on the UKCAT website.
+More information about the UCAT test and how and when to register for it can be found on the UCAT website.

 English Language Requirement

 We only accept IELTS, TOEFL, Pearsons and Cambridge Advanced English for this course.

 The University of Dundee has been given a Gold award – the highest possible rating – in the 2017 Teaching Excellence Framework (TEF).

 This depends on your personal module selections.
 There are usually formative (practice) exams to help you prepare for summative (count towards your grade) exams.